Spinal zaps tested for rare back pain cause

 Summary

-This small study tested whether a spinal cord stimulator can reduce back and leg pain in people with a rare condition where extra fatty tissue narrows the spinal canal.
-Three adults with chronic pain received the device and were followed for 6 weeks.
-The goal was to see if pain scores improved and if the treatment was safe.
+This small study tested whether a spinal cord stimulator (a device that sends mild electrical pulses to the spine) can reduce pain in people with back and leg pain from a condition called epidural lipomatosis, where extra fatty tissue narrows the spinal canal.
+Three adults with chronic pain received the implant and were followed for 6 weeks.
+The main goal was to see if pain scores improved.
+This was a very early, exploratory study with no control group.

 Disclaimer